Lipairui/Semantic-Travel-Distance/README.md

 ## Example usage
 Code:

-   refs = ['man sitting using tool at a table in his home.',
+    # Example usage
-                 'vegetable is being sliced.',
+    refs = ['man sitting using tool at a table in his home.', 'vegetable is being sliced.',
                 'a speaker presents some products']
     hyps = ['The president comes to China',